aiyebelehinRuth/LITA-CAPSTONE-SALES-DATA/README.md

 ### Tools Used

 - Excel - For Data cleaning[Download here](https://microsoft.com)
-- SQL server- For Data Analysis
+- SQL server - For Data Analysis
 - Power BI - For creating reports and Data visualizations

+### Data Cleaning/preparation

+In the initial data preparation phase, we performed the following tasks:
+1. Data Loading and inspection
+2. Data cleaning and formating
+3. Adding new column for Revenue